 Only certain persons can collect the proceeds of a wrongful death claim or lawsuit.
 The people who are eligible to receive compensation through a wrongful death claim are those who would have received proceeds under the intestate succession laws of the state.
 This is true, even if your deceased loved one had a will.

 The proceeds of the wrongful death action go directly to the beneficiaries and do not pass through the estate.
-What this means is that creditors of the estate do not have access to the wrongful death proceeds, with the exception of medical providers who treated the victim for injuries from the crash, and there are limitations on those providers’ rights to collect.
+What this means is that creditors of the estate do not have access to the wrongful death proceeds, except for medical providers who treated the victim for injuries from the crash.
+There are limitations on those providers’ rights to collect.

-When the deceased had a will, North Carolina intestate laws might determine that the person who qualifies for wrongful death benefits is different from the beneficiaries of the will.
+When the deceased had a will, North Carolina intestate laws might determine that the person who qualifies for wrongful death benefits is different from the will’s beneficiaries.

 4. How Long You Have to File

-The best way to ensure that you file in a timely manner and maintain your rights is by reaching out to a Charlotte wrongful death attorney as soon as possible after the crash.
+The best way to ensure that you file promptly and maintain your rights is by reaching out to a Charlotte wrongful death attorney as soon as possible after the crash.

-Because it takes time to investigate and file a lawsuit in a wrongful death action, you should reach out to an attorney as soon as possible, so that the attorney has time to negotiate the claim, if appropriate, and/or prepare a lawsuit.
+Because it takes time to investigate and file a lawsuit in a wrongful death action, you should reach out to an attorney as soon as possible so that the attorney has time to negotiate the claim, if appropriate, and prepare a lawsuit.

 1. Duty